 Phil Hellmuth, who has won over $16 million playing poker.

 Olivier Busquet, who has over $6 million in winnings.

-The authors have done a wonderful job explaining the information in a way that I found easy to understand, including important details that every no-limit hold’em player should know.
+The authors have done a fantastic job explaining the information in a way that I found easy to understand, including important details that every no-limit hold’em player should know.

-I found reading this book quite enjoyable, and was able to apply the strategies that I learned easily.
+I found reading this book quite enjoyable and was able to apply the strategies that I learned quickly.
 This book is a must for poker players that are truly serious about improving their approach to the game.

 Ed Miller immediately dispels the delusion that The Course will instantly solve all your problems and make you a better player winning lots of money.

 Instead, Ed draws out the path and expectations you should have during your journey to become a better poker player.
 The book is full of strategies that focus on your mindset and your play.

 It explains how you can’t control what other players do, and you shouldn’t worry about their actions either.
 Doing so is a distraction, and the book shows you how to overcome this and improve your playing.

 I recommend this book for mid-level to advanced players as you will need some playing experience and knowledge of some strategies to utilize the book fully.Get the book here

 #10 – Small Stakes Poker Cash Games